qcuaeh/molalignlib/README.md

 * Running the command without options will align the atoms without reordering.

-* Running the command with the `-sort` option will remap the atoms to minimize the RMSD and the aligned coordinates will be written in the optimal mapping order.
+* Running the command with the `-remap` option will remap the atoms to minimize the RMSD and the aligned coordinates will be written in the optimal mapping order.

 Advanced usage